datacenter/reattivio/README.md

 ![Mini clip of configuration helper](readme/reattivio-ch.gif?raw=true "Reattiv.io configuration helper")

-A hosted version of Reattiv.io can be found at [reattivio.cisco.com](http://reattivio.cisco.com/)

 ## How to install and run your own local version

 As this is a client side application you need very little to host your own version: